-My research focuses on liturgy, ritual, narrative, suffering and reconciliation.
+My research focuses on liturgy, ritual, narrative, suffering, reconciliation, and autism.
 Working in the area of Practical Theology I am interested in the empirical and theological reality of religious practices.
 Much of my work is focused on pastoral needs, especially the needs of marginalised people who are stigmatised and whose voices are not heard.
-A related interest is in autism.
-I am currently working on sacramentology and sacraments, and on the issue of taboo and stigma in public worship, especially in intercessory prayer; and on joy in the context of L'Arche.
+Recently I have been working on sacramentology and sacraments; on the issue of taboo and stigma in public worship, especially in intercessory prayer; and on joy in the context of L'Arche.
 I am now moving into a larger study on liturgy and autism.

 I welcome PhD students who wish to work in any of the above mentioned areas and in the broader field of Practical Theology.

 Autism and Liturgy: Reframing Liturgy and Theology Through the Lens of Autism

 In 2020 - and hopefully for many years beyond - I will study liturgy through the lens of autism.
 I have been awarded a Research Incentive Grant from the Carnegie Trust for the following project.

 The project develops a novel interpretation of liturgy, by mapping the worship experiences and theological interpretations of people with autism.
 Often people with autism experience and understand the world around them different from others.
 However, this experience has hardly been taken into account in liturgical studies, either with regard to the challenges this experience brings with it (e.g. through sensory overload) or its unique contribution to liturgy and worship (e.g. redefining the importance of certain liturgical elements, such as ‘sharing the peace’ by shaking hands).
 Therefore, this project is significant in at least two ways.
 First, it acknowledges the voices and experiences of a fast-growing group in society.
 Second, studying liturgy and worship through to the lens of autism has huge potential to gain new insights in this core practice of Christian communities, which is also a fundamental aspect of theology in general.